ices-tools-dev/FisheriesAdvice/README.md

         + SL doesn’t think we need the preliminary data for this.
 * Data needed: ?
 * Responsible person: Thomas
-* Challenges: Guild and Advice grouping is missing for at least 761 species.
+* Challenges: Guild and "Advice group" is missing for at least 761 species.
 Correcting this will take more time than is available before deadline.
 * Workload:
 * Format/presentation notes/suggestions:
-* Status: TBD.
-Will be finished Friday 20-11-15.
+* Status: Finished, uploaded to SharePoint & Github.

 Figure 5.
 EU landings by gear within the Celtic Seas ecoregion as available from STECF data.
 Note: Spanish data only available for 2012-13.